Launch Options

 Overriding the session timer

 By default, your sessions are governed by a timeout.
-This is set via your account page for the hosted service, or by specifying TIMEOUT
+This is set via your account page for the hosted service.
+You can override this behavior.

-parameter in your connect calls query-parameters, with the value being the time in milliseconds for the session to execute:
+parameter in your connect calls query-parameters, with the value being the time in milliseconds for the session to execute:- Puppeteer

 import puppeteer from "puppeteer-core";